Orbe1/official-job-monitor/README.md

 React interface
 ```

-Monitoring runs independently from user-facing API requests so a slow or unavailable employer source cannot block the application.
+Monitoring runs independently from user-facing API requests, preventing a slow or unavailable employer source from blocking the application.

-## AI-assisted development

-I used Codex as a default engineering collaborator for architecture exploration, implementation, debugging, test generation, and code review.

-I retained ownership of product requirements, source policy, data modeling, and final implementation decisions.
-Changes were accepted only after inspecting the code, running the validation suite, and checking behavior against official ATS responses.

-Human judgment was especially important when separating employer publication dates from discovery dates and preventing failed or suspicious scans from incorrectly closing valid roles.

 ## Technology